 The identification of SEN is built into the overall approach to monitoring the progress and development of all pupils in school.
-Termly pupil progress meetings support the early identification of pupils who may have SEN. Where concerns are identified an initial concerns checklist is completed and discussed with the SENCO.
+Termly pupil progress meetings support the early identification of pupils who may have SEN. Where concerns are identified, an initial concerns checklist is completed and discussed with the SENDCO.
+However, concerns can be raised by staff and parents at any time about the needs and progress of children.